VITaL Pretraining: Visuo-Tactile Pretraining for Tactile and Non-Tactile Manipulation Policies: Methods

 \subsection{Imitation Learning Frameworks}

-We implemented two imitation learning frameworks to study the impact of tactile information on learning the dexterous manipulation of cable plugging: Action Chunking Transformer (ACT) \cite{zhao2023learning} and Diffusion Policy \cite{chi2023diffusion}.
+We implemented two imitation learning frameworks to study the impact of visuo-tactile pretraining on learning manipulation tasks: Action Chunking Transformer (ACT) \cite{zhao2023learning} and Diffusion Policy \cite{chi2023diffusion}.
 A diagram of our two implementations can be seen in Figure \ref{fig:model_diagram}.